 Spa Week is coming!
 For some people, autumn means changing leaves, back to school clothes or footbal games.
 For me, fall means Spa Week is just around the corner.
 This year its October 12-18 and its a chance to get effective but usually pricey treatments at just $50.

 All through the year I write about great skin care options, but sometimes I feel a bit guilty about the price of many of these treatments.
 But during Spa Week prices are slashed in the most popular spas across the country.
 For example, one of my top five beauty treatments is the Hydrafacial that is normally about $150.
 It is a combination of microdermabrasion, glycolic peel and oxygen infusion.
-It creates a yourthful, healthy glow that lasts for days.
-If you have a bigg event coming … Continue Reading… →
+It creates a yourthful, healthy glow that … Continue Reading… →

 Home microdermabrasion is IMO one of the great skin care developments in the last ten years.
 Its well known that men appear to age more slowly than women– and some experts believe that it may be due to their daily shave.
 When men scrape off a fresh crop of bristles each morning, they also take off the top layer of dead dry skin cells, stale oil, and ground-in dirt.
 Lifting this top layer signals the lower level to start producing a new supply of healthy young cells.
 But we can defy gender and get the same benefits by using a home microdermabrasion device to gently and throughly exfoliate the skin.
 The rotating head and cleanser will take off the top layer of dead cells that muddy the complexion and slow down cell growth.
 These tools … Continue Reading… →